 CLIMATE ACTION TOOLKIT FOR MANITOBA BUSINESS

-This year, a renowned coffee and donuts chain will offer 1.8 million re-usable cups in an effort to green up an annual contest that has traditionally required millions of disposable cups.
+A renowned coffee and donuts chain recently offered up 1.8 million re-usable cups in an effort to green up their annual contest that has traditionally required millions of disposable cups.

-A market-leading food producer announced in November 2019 that it is the first major food company in the world to become carbon neutral.
-They’ve reduced their impact as much as possible, and in areas where they can’t reduce any more, they’ve invested in local environmental projects to bring their net footprint to zero.
+A market-leading food producer announced in November 2019 that it was the first major food company in the world to become carbon neutral.
+They reduced their impact as much as possible, and in areas where they couldn’t reduce any more, they invested in local environmental projects to bring their net footprint to zero.
 They also say they are the first food company in Canada to set Science-Based Targets to continue to reduce emissions as they grow.

-Arguably the world’s largest reselling, packing & shipping company recently announced it will meet the goals of the Paris Climate Agreement 10 years ahead of schedule and be carbon neutral by 2040.
+Arguably the world’s largest reselling, packing, and shipping company recently announced it will meet the goals of the Paris Climate Agreement 10 years ahead of schedule and be carbon neutral by 2040.
 To help meet its goal, the company recently ordered 100,000 electric delivery trucks from a Michigan-based company.